submariner-io/submariner-website/src/content/community/releases/_index.en.md

 ### Other changes

+* Enhanced the Flannel network discovery logic to improve performance and reliability.

 ## v0.18.2 (October 30, 2024)

 * Fixed an issue with Service Discovery that caused a new `EndpointSlice` to be created when the labels on the exporting `Service`